PowerMizzou - Sunday grade card: Ole Miss

 Each Sunday, PowerMizzou.com will hand out a position-by-position grade card for Missouri from Saturday's game.
 Here are the marks from the Tigers’ 38-27 win over Ole Miss.

-Quarterback: Kelly Bryant was just so-so in the passing game and he wasn't asked to do hardly anything as a runner after leaving Missouri's last game with a knee injury.
+Quarterback: Kelly Bryant was decent in the passing game and he wasn't asked to do much of anything as a runner after leaving Missouri's last game with a knee injury.
 He made a few nice throws, such as a big 20-yard completion to Johnathon Johnson in the fourth quarter that iced the victory, but he also threw a bad interception.
 He finished the game 23 of 35 for 329 yards and a touchdown.
 It's hard to be too harsh on Bryant in a game in which the Tigers scored 38 points and put up 562 total yards.
 GRADE: B-

 Running backs: On a day when Bryant wasn't as much of a running threat as usual, the Tiger tailbacks more than picked up the slack.
 Tyler Badie showed his speed and versatility by scoring on a 21-yard screen pass in the first half and getting open for a 49-yard completion on a wheel route in the second.
 Larry Rountree III looked like the all-SEC caliber player he was billed to be during the preseason.
 He consistently hit holes hard and found yards after contact, with the highlight being a 41-yard scoring run in the second half.
 For the game, Rountree totaled 126 yards and two touchdowns on 21 carries and moved into ninth all-time on the school's rushing list in the game.
 Even third-stringer Dawson Downing got in on the fun, as he broke free for a 54-yard touchdown in the third quarter, his first career score.
 GRADE: A